What are we?

 The O'Reilly is one of Oxford's newest student theatres — it opened in 2002 and is located in the grounds of Keble College.
 It has a seating capacity of roughly 200 (depending on configuration) and its technical capabilities and range of staging options make it one of the most popular performance spaces in Oxford, with its three termly performance slots much sought after by student companies.

-The O'Reilly is run by the Martin Esslin Society, who are also responsible for selecting the productions staged in the theatre each term.
+The O'Reilly is managed by the Martin Esslin Society, who are also responsible for selecting the productions staged in the theatre each term.
 We aim to offer an exciting, diverse and high quality season of shows each term, and encourage production companies from across the university to apply for performance slots.
 For more information about the bidding process, please visit the 'FAQs and Bids' section of our website.

 The O'Reilly is also on Facebook, please check out our page: https://www.facebook.com/KebleOReilly/